anshujgarg/embarrasingly-parallel-workload-CUDA-opencl/README.md

 # Description
 Each workload has a CUDA and OpenCL version.
-A "datagen.c" file is present to generate the input data for the workload.
+A "data_gen.c" file is present to generate the input data for the workload.
 Go through comments in the code file for details